akshay-ken/rookie-project-07/README.md

 > problem: i wondered to use label or span tag for range type input

 - **solution**:- but then decide for accessibility i will use labels along with my range input and put them in flex-box.

+> problem: created box with absolute and relative positioning but now wanted to add tail on desktop view using tailwindcss.

+- **solution** : i was able to shift position of box on desktop and mobile view but having trouble creating its tail so i asked ai to just write simple triangle using div tag and it gave me bare minimum structure which i modified latter and made it look like speech buble as whole.